ksmola/ChibiOS/readme.txt

 *****************************************************************************

 *** 21.11.4 ***
+- NEW: STM32C0xx support.
+- NEW: STM32G0B0 support.
+- NEW: STM32H5xx support.
+- NEW: FDCAN support for STM32G4xx, STM32H5xx and STM32H7xx.
+- NEW: XSNOR serial flash memories framework.
+- NEW: I2C slave support in HAL and in ST low level drivers.
+- NEW: Support for LittleFS flash file system.
+- NEW: VFS subsystem.
+- NEW: OOP framework.
+- NEW: Added missing context switch hook in ARMv7-M-ALT port.
+- NEW: FDCANv1 and FDCANv2 filter enabled.
+- NEW: Recursive locks in RT and NIL made optional, only enabled if the underlying port supports the capability.
+- NEW: Added STM32 FDCANv2 for STM32H7xx
 - NEW: Improved DAC driver, updated STM32 DACv1.
 - NEW: Removed oscillator stabilization delay on STM32 LSE and HSE when bypass mode is enabled.